CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 - :python:`contextual`: Whether or not the entity can be sourced from a different element to the rest of the entities, e.g. whether the entity can be completed with data from another sentence, or a different part of the table.

-- :python:`mutable`: Whether or not the :python:`parse_expression` can be updated based on definitions found in the document (see `Forward looking Interdependency resolution`_)
+- :python:`updatable`: Whether or not the :python:`parse_expression` can be updated based on definitions found in the document (see `Forward looking Interdependency resolution`_)

 We can also add arbitrarily-named entities with any parse expressions we like.
 Example::